 Launch Microsoft Excel and open a new, blank workbook to start your financial analysis project.

-Click on the Data tab in the top menu to reveal a drop-down.
+tab in the top menu to reveal a drop-down. - Import Data

-Click on Get Data to select the source of your financial data.
-Excel supports several file types including .CSV, .TXT, and SQL databases.
+to select the source of your financial data.
+Excel supports several file types including .CSV, .TXT, and SQL databases. - Organise Data

 Highlight the cells containing the financial data you wish to analyse.